JVChermak/Leaving_California/README.md

 - Model Choice
 - Model Limitations
 - Model Benefits
-- Changes In Model's Choice
+- Changes in Model's Choice
 - How the Model Was Trained
 - Model’s Confusion Matrix